Community-Engaged Learning Course Tag

 The following criteria are the core, essential aspects of community-engaged learning pedgagy.

-• Community-engaged work is an integral component of the course, enhancing and enhanced by knowledge from the curriculum.
+• Community-engaged work is an integrated learning component of the course, enhancing and enhanced by knowledge from the curriculum.
 The course provides structured opportunities for students to learn from the experience, and academic assessment incorporates learning from community experience.
+This does not mean that the community-engaged component needs to be graded separately, but that it informs students' learning on which they will ultimately be assessed.

 Tagging your course enables the CCE to: